Director of Training Program

 - Adhere to all ADI guidelines.

-- Work with the Director of Program Engagement to provide post-placement support and RICE training to existing service dog clients
+- Work with the Director of Program Engagement to provide post-placement support to existing service dog clients

 - Support Tier Leaders and other relevant staff in new volunteer orientation